Making Tax Digital for VAT

 VAT registered businesses with a taxable turnover of more than £85,000 must follow the rules for ‘Making Tax Digital for VAT’ by keeping some records digitally, unless:

-You must add all your transactions to your digital records, but you do not need to scan paper records like invoices or receipts.
+All transactions must be contained in your electronic account, but you do not need to scan paper records like invoices and receipts.

 You need to use a compatible software package or other software (like spreadsheets) that connect to HMRC systems.